OpenFactoryTwin/ofact/CODE_OF_CONDUCT.md

 - Using welcoming and inclusive language;
 - Actively encouraging all voices;
-- Help others bring their perspectives and listen actively.
-If you find yourself dominating a discussion, it is essential to encourage other voices to join in;
+- Helping others bring their perspectives and listening actively.
+If you find yourself dominating a discussion, it is especially important to encourage other voices to join in;
 - Being respectful of differing viewpoints and experiences;
 - Gracefully accepting constructive criticism;
 - Focusing on what is best for the community;